7shi/dante-la-el/Inferno/MT/compare-en.md

 and she has a nature so malign and evil
 </td></tr>
 <tr><td>ChatGPT-1</td><td align="right">97</td><td>
-and has a nature so wicked and vile,
+and has a nature so wicked and cruel,
 </td></tr>
 <tr><td>ChatGPT-2</td><td align="right">97</td><td>
 and it has a nature so evil and malicious,
 </td></tr>
 <tr><td>Bard-1</td><td align="right">97</td><td>
-and it has a nature so wicked and evil,
+and has a nature so wicked and evil,
 </td></tr>
 <tr><td>Bard-2</td><td align="right">97</td><td>
-And it has a nature so evil and wicked,
+and has a nature so wicked and evil,
 </td></tr>
 <tr><td>DeepL</td><td align="right">97</td><td>
 And he hath such a wicked and righteous nature,